 Our travel around Israel takes place on a large, comfortable, air-conditioned bus with a dedicated driver (buses in Israel do not have bathrooms).
 If there is more than one group for a given set of travel dates, each individual group will have its own staff team and travel independently.
 In such situations, we also seek to stagger the itineraries as much as possible.

-The program is offered as an 8-day, 10-day or 12-day experience, but everyone travels as part of one group regardless of the duration chosen.
+The program is offered as an 8-day, 10-day, or 12-day experience, but everyone travels as part of one group regardless of the duration chosen.
 The 8-day experience ends as we arrive to Tel Aviv on Thursday evening.
-The 10-day experience includes touring in the Tel Aviv region on the final Friday and Saturday, with two overnights at a beach-side hotel in Tel Aviv.
-The 12-day experience includes two nights and two days at the Red Sea resort city of Eilat with an optional day tour of Petra offered.
-No hotel overnights are included on the final day of the program unless arranged with us separately.
+The 10-day experience includes touring in the Tel Aviv region on the final Friday and Saturday with two overnights at a beach-side hotel.
+The 12-day experience continues from our Tel Aviv base with touring in the Carmel Mountains, along the Mediterranean Coast, and in the greater Tel Aviv region.
+No hotel overnights are included on the final day of your program unless arranged with us separately.

 Israel Family Journey is a pluralistic Jewish travel experience welcoming to all.
 Group meals are kosher, and there is no bus-based touring on Shabbat (although airport transfers on Saturdays typically take place during Shabbat hours unless alternate arrangements are made).
 The program is unaffiliated with any specific approach to Judaism.
 Travelers arrive with varying degrees of Jewish affiliation, and non-Jewish family members and friends are welcomed.
 Our goal is to provide a complete first-time experience in Israel through the lends of Jewish history and identity.